MicrosoftDocs/visualstudio-docs/docs/cross-platform/setup-install-and-verifications-for-mac-users.md

 ##  <a name="mac"></a> Mac setup (Apple ID, Xcode, and Xamarin)

-1. Create a free Apple ID at [My Apple ID](https://appleid.apple.com/) if you don’t have one already.
+1. Create a free Apple ID at [My Apple ID](https://appleid.apple.com/) if you don't have one already.
 This is necessary for installing and signing into Xcode.

 2. Download and install Xcode from [https://developer.apple.com/xcode/](https://developer.apple.com/xcode/).

 3. Download and install Xamarin by following the instructions on [Installing and Configuring Xamarin.iOS](http://developer.xamarin.com/guides/ios/getting_started/installation/mac/) (xamarin.com).

-4. Once you’ve completed installing Xamarin on both the Windows and Mac computers, follow the instructions on [Connecting to the Mac using XMA](http://developer.xamarin.com/guides/ios/getting_started/installation/windows/#Connecting_to_the_Mac_Using_XMA) (xamarin.com) so that you can work with iOS and the Mac from Visual Studio on the Windows computer.
+4. Once you've completed installing Xamarin on both the Windows and Mac computers, follow the instructions on [Connecting to the Mac using XMA](http://developer.xamarin.com/guides/ios/getting_started/installation/windows/#Connecting_to_the_Mac_Using_XMA) (xamarin.com) so that you can work with iOS and the Mac from Visual Studio on the Windows computer.

 ##  <a name="windows"></a> Windows setup inside Parallels (Visual Studio and Xamarin)

-1. Using the Windows desktop that you’ve configured inside Parallels/VMWare, [download and launch the installer for any edition of Visual Studio 2017](https://www.visualstudio.com/downloads/) (Community, Professional, or Enterprise).
+1. Using the Windows desktop that you've configured inside Parallels/VMWare, [download and launch the installer for any edition of Visual Studio 2017](https://www.visualstudio.com/downloads/) (Community, Professional, or Enterprise).
 Visual Studio 2017 Community is the free edition; the Professional and Enterprise editions can be used on a trial basis for 30 days.

 2. Within the installer, click the **Additional Choices** (three-bars icon) button _next to_ **Launch** then choose **Modify**.: